Bertram Ramsay: First World War

 During the First World War, Ramsay was given his first command, HMS M25, a small monitor, in August 1915.
 For two years his ship was part of the Dover Patrol off the Belgian coast.
 Promoted to commander on 30 June 1916, in October 1917 he took command of another Dover Patrol vessel, the destroyer HMS Broke.
-On 9 May 1918, his ship took part in the Second Ostend Raid, a follow up to the Zeebrugge Raid, for which he was mentioned in despatches.
+On 9 May 1918, his ship took part in the Second Ostend Raid, a follow-up to the Zeebrugge Raid, for which he was mentioned in despatches.

+Between the wars

+In 1935 Ramsay resigned his post as Chief of Staff to Sir Roger Backhouse C-in-C, Home Fleet who had refused to delegate his authority.

 Second World War

 Ramsay retired from the navy in 1938, but was coaxed out of retirement by Winston Churchill one year later to help deal with the Axis threat.
 Promoted to vice-admiral, he was named Commander-in-Chief, Dover, on 24 August 1939.
 His duties included overseeing the defence against possible destroyer raids, the protection of cross-Channel military traffic and the denial of the passage through the Straits of Dover by submarines.